 Students who wish to complete a major in mathematics may choose from:

 - Mathematics Education (double major with Secondary Education)

-To acquire a major in mathematics one must take, in addition to the College's general education requirements, 41 hours of mathematics to include Discrete Mathematics, the Calculus sequence, Linear Algebra, Advanced Calculus I, Modern Algebra, and the capstone course Great Ideas in Mathematics.
+To acquire a major in mathematics one must complete the College's general education requirements and 41 hours of mathematics.
+These include Discrete Mathematics, the Calculus sequence, Linear Algebra, Advanced Calculus I, Modern Algebra, and the capstone course Great Ideas in Mathematics.
 The department offers emphases in General Mathematics and Mathematics Education, each of which requires a collateral course in computer science.

 Requirements for a minor in mathematics include Discrete Mathematics, the Calculus sequence, Linear Algebra, and at least three more upper division mathematics credits.

 Information about the Engineering Program can be found at http://www.cofo.edu/Page/Academics/Academic-Programs/Engineering.1608.html

 The department has excellent facilities available.
 A mathematics library is centrally located near the math classrooms and is available to all students.
 The library contains books on all phases of mathematics, several periodicals, and a study and lounge area.
 In addition to the aforementioned computer labs, the department owns classroom sets of Texas Instruments calculators with graphing and symbolic mathematics capabilities.
 These are used extensively in several courses.
 Students are encouraged to use the latest technology in all their classes in mathematics and physics.